 “She didn’t say,” responded Ma.
 “You better not be getting into trouble again.”

-I approached the front porch, where Julia stood.
+I approached the front porch, where the deputy sheriff stood.
 She looked at me with a concerned expression.
 I couldn’t picture what could’ve made her look that way.

 “Deputy,” I said, nodding my head.

 “Mr. Ulric, I saw something last night that I can’t quite explain.”

 “Sit down,” I said, indicating an old wooden chair.
 She took her seat, and I settled in an adjacent chair, leaning forward attentively.